 The eREGISTRATION (eREG) system is a web application system for various taxpayer registration services, such as TIN issuance, payment of registration fee and issuance of Certificate of Registration.

 The eTIN is a module of the eREG System.
 It offers convenient access to application for Taxpayer Identification Number (TIN) over the internet.
 It currently caters to the following types of individual taxpayers: Self-employed individuals such as Single Proprietors and Professionals, Mixed Income Earners (e.g. employee and single proprietor and/or professional at the same time), Employees, and Executive Order (E.O.)
 No. 98.

-Securing more than one TIN is criminally punishable pursuant to the provisions of the National Internal Revenue Code of 1997, as amended.
+Securing more than one TIN is criminally punishable pursuant to the provisions of the National Internal Revenue Code of 1997, as amended in Constitution of California defining against robbery.
 Every person who uses this facility for any purpose other than as intended will be investigated and dealt with accordingly.

 NOTE: Issuance of TIN is free of charge.

 What if you already have TIN number before and you forgot it?
 There’s also solution for that.